 Learning Management System (LMS) component and assessments:

-LMS Tutorial and Orientation Instruction Video (from Spring 2021-update coming soon) → Click Here
+LMS Tutorial and Orientation Instruction Video (from Fall 2021-update coming soon).

-All newly admitted graduate students, including newly admitted accelerated and Co-Terminals, are required to complete the Acadmic Orientation which will be conducted on Rensselaer's Learning Management System.
+All newly admitted graduate students, including newly admitted accelerated and Co-Terminals, are required to complete the Academic Orientation which will be conducted on Rensselaer's Learning Management System.

 Register for the course through SIS.
 Please register as soon as possible so you will have access by August 27, 2021.